Home | The Southwest Ferry Project

 It is our hope this project will stir interest in the people of the Southwest to research and document ferries and ferry operations in their locales.
 Work with the Southwest Ferry Project or your local historical associations to document and catalog previously unknown ferry crossings.
 Ultimately, perhaps, you can persuade your state government to erect historic markers at these sites.

-Join our group on Facebook and be a bit more interactive with us and the growing group of people that do believe in ferries.
+Join our Facebook group and be a bit more interactive with us and the growing group of people that do believe in ferries.
 Check us out on Facebook here.

 In the meantime, enjoy our site, stay in touch and always remember to believe in ferries.